attilaolah/seven/README.rst

 How to write fixers?
 --------------------

 By subclassing :class:`seven.lib2to3.fixer_base.BaseFix`.
-You can alse fork this project on GitHub_, have a look at the existing fixers in ``src/seven/fixes`` and add your own, thend send me a pull request.
+You can also fork this project on GitHub_, have a look at the existing fixers in ``src/seven/fixes`` and add your own, thend send me a pull request.